Sycamore

 Mrs Taylor

 I am now going into my 17th year of teaching and am very excited for the year ahead.
 I have three daughters, a husband and a guinea pig at home which keeps me quite busy!
 When I have a bit of time to myself, I love to visit my family, bake cakes or go running.
 I really appreciated some of you cheering me on when I ran the Bracknell half marathon recently.
 I have always loved reading.
-When I was younger my favourite author was Dick-King Smith and I really loved his 'Sophie' books.
+When I was younger my favourite author was Dick-King Smith and I loved his 'Sophie' books.

 Our Learning